alexandersandberg/alexandersandberg.com/Content/articles/motivation-comes-from-taking-action.md

 While reading Mark Manson’s book _The Subtle Art of Not Giving a Fuck_, I came across an interesting point:

-> “Action isn’t just the effect of motivation, it’s also the cause of it.”
+> Action isn’t just the effect of motivation, it’s also the cause of it.

 He talked about how most people sit around waiting for enough motivation to build up before committing to something.
 And motivation requires inspiration, sort of like a chain reaction.